openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 Interfaces without *interfaceExtendsClause* have class *Object* as their supertype (see :ref:`Object Class Type`).
-It enables assignments on the basis of reference types conversions (see :ref:`Reference Types Conversions`).
+It enables assignments on the basis of reference types conversions (see :ref:`Widening Reference Conversions`).

 .. index::
    variable